athomasq/athomasq.github.io/navigation/about-verbose.md

 👋 Hi, I'm Abraham.

-* I angel invest in tech startups:
+I angel invest in tech startups:
 * What I invest in
 * How to pitch me
 * Ways I help
 * Investment themes
 * Portfolio companies
 * Portfolio statistics

-* I write essays on data, markets and technology:
+I write essays on data, markets and technology:
 * The Economics of Data Businesses
 * Minsky Moments in Venture Capital
 * The Perils of Prudence
 * Data in the Age of AI

+More about me:
 * I co-founded Quandl, a data company acquired by Nasdaq
-	* Media
-	* Speaking
-	* Alternative data

 * I was a portfolio manager at a major quant hedge fund
-	* The Accidental Investor

 * I studied engineering physics at IIT Bombay
-	* Escape from a War Zone
+* As a child, I escaped a war zone as a refugee

-* And more
+And even more:
 * My library
 * My photography
 * Professional and personal interests
 * Areas of work
+* Media coverage
+* Public speaking
 * My guide to visiting Japan

 Email me: **at@abrahamthomas.info**

+Sign up to receive my essays: **pivotal.substack.com**

 <br/>